O Lucky Man!: Production

 The film originally began as a script written by McDowell about his experiences as a coffee salesman in his late teens and early 20s.
 Anderson was unhappy with this treatment, and David Sherwin worked on the script.
 Sherwin though was undergoing personal problems at the time, which necessitated Anderson writing a few scenes himself, a skill he did not feel he had.
 Anderson found working with Czech cinematographer Miroslav Ondříček much less rewarding than he had on if.....
 He also doubted his own skills as a director during the film's making, and felt that the film had insufficient preparation.
 The role of Patricia was recast during production.
 Originally, Fiona Lewis, best known for appearing in several horror films around this time, played the role.
+The film features a large number of British actors and actresses who were either already famous, or who were to become famous subsequently.
+A plot device that is employed throughout the film has several actors featured in different roles.

 Britannia Hospital (1982) completes the trilogy of films featuring Mick Travis, which also sees the return of Dr. Millar.

 Soundtrack

 Alan Price said Lindsay Anderson wanted to make a documentary about Price and his band touring England, but the cost of licensing songs they performed was too high.
 As Sherwin and McDowell developed the script, Anderson decided Price should write the score and sent him the script, indicating where he would like songs to appear.
 Price wrote nearly all the songs before filming started.
 Anderson conceived of Price's role as a kind of Greek Chorus, both commenting on and finally appearing as part of the action.

 The soundtrack was released as a vinyl album, by Warner Bros.
 Records, in 1973.
 In the U.S., it entered the Top LPs & Tape chart on 11 August 1973, and spent 14 weeks on the chart, peaking at no. 117.

 The score won the 1974 BAFTA Award for Best Film Music.